mongonsh/Strangler-Studio-with-PHP-Migration-Tool/README.md

 ### Prerequisites

 - Docker and Docker Compose installed
-- Ports 80 available on your machine
+- Ports 80 and 8080 available on your machine

 ### Quick Start